Contact Us

 Why ASP?

 The ASP model can be advantageous for small and medium-sized businesses.
-It allows them to get specialized software by outsourcing their main IT needs.
+It allows them to get specialized software by outsourcing their main IT needs( check out our IT outsourcing for small business article to learn more).
 ASP doesn’t require the distribution of the software.
 However, it provides constant technical support, security, and maintenance of up-to-date services.
-Moreover, ASP promotes the flexible working of the software.
+Moreover, ASP promotes the flexibility of the software.

 ASP Model vs SaaS Model

-The key difference between SaaS and ASP is the accession.
+The key difference between SaaS and ASP is the access.
 By the SaaS model, the customer buys access to a few business functions, not to the application at all.

 What about the framework of the ASP model?
 In this case, a customer receives a dedicated installation of software.
-This is deployed on the remote site and not having several owners.
+This is deployed on the remote site and does not have several owners.

 Single-tenant approach Multi-tenant approach

-Personalized solution for each user Same features and range of capabilities to all users
+Personalized solution for each user Same features and range of capabilities for all users

-The user has power on the solution hosted by the vendor and can demand the kind of service needed The provider manages, maintains and supports the solution.
-User cannot claim any specific changes
+The user has power over the solution hosted by the vendor and can demand the kind of service needed The provider manages, maintains, and supports the solution.
+The user cannot claim any specific changes

-User data could be hosted at any jurisdiction per user’s requirement User data is hosted at a jurisdiction that the provider chooses
+User data could be hosted in any jurisdiction per the user’s requirement User data is hosted in a jurisdiction that the provider chooses

-Cost is based on the user’s requirements Compared to ASP, cost is lower
+Cost is based on the user’s requirements Compared to ASP, the cost is lower

-User has an ability to buy the software from a third-party retailer and host it somewhere else User is not able to buy the software from a third-party retailer and is limited to the SaaS vendor always
+User has the ability to buy the software from a third-party retailer and host it somewhere else User is not able to buy the software from a third-party retailer and is limited to the SaaS vendor.

 It may take a lot of time to customize The service is available right after signing up